japila-books/apache-spark-internals/docs/scheduler/Stage.md

 Used when...FIXME

 | [[pendingPartitions]] `pendingPartitions`
-| Set of pending link:spark-rdd-partitions.adoc[partitions]
+| Set of pending spark-rdd-partitions.md[partitions]

 Used when...FIXME